mfolk/hello-world/vfd-swmr-user-guide.md

  ** share.
 The `md_file_path` parameter tells where to put the shadow ** file.
  **
- ** The `md_pages_reserved` parameter tells the starting size of the ** shadow file, in pages.
-The shadow file is allowed to grow larger.
+ ** The `md_pages_reserved` parameter tells how many pages to reserve ** at the beginning of the shadow file for the shadow-file header ** and the shadow index.
+The header has an entire page to itself.
+ ** The remaining `md_pages_reserved - 1` pages are reserved for the
+ ** shadow index.
+If the index grows larger than its initial ** allocation, then it will move to a new location in the shadow file, ** and the initial allocation will be reclaimed.  `md_pages_reserved` ** must be at least 2.
  **
  ** The `version` parameter tells what version of VFD SWMR configuration ** the parameter struct `config` contains.
 For now, it should be